 Composite Resin Veneers

-Composite resin veneers are a more affordable alternative to porcelain veneers.
-These veneers are made from a tooth-colored composite resin and can be applied in a single visit.
-However, they are less durable and more prone to staining, typically lasting between 5 to 7 years, with proper care extending their lifespan up to 10 years.
+Composite resin veneers offer a more budget-friendly alternative to porcelain options.
+Made from a tooth-colored composite material, these veneers can be applied in a single visit.
+However, they are generally less durable and more prone to staining, typically lasting between 5 to 7 years, with proper care extending their lifespan up to 10 years.

 Pros: